Recipient of the Prestigious Air Force Cross

 by Melissa LaScaleia

-Paul T. Johnson was a pilot with the 354th Tactical Fighter Wing stationed out of Myrtle Beach Air Force Base.
+Paul T. Johnson was awarded the Air Force Cross.
+He was a pilot with the 354th Tactical Fighter Wing stationed out of the Myrtle Beach Air Force Base.
 He was born in Gadsden, Alabama April 26, 1958, and joined the military in 1985, commissioned as a second lieutenant.
-He served as a Captain during Operation Desert Storm during the Gulf War in the early 90s.
+He served as a captain during Operation Desert Storm during the Gulf War in the early ’90s.